codepath/android_guides/Installing-Android-SDK-Tools.md

 ## Installing the Android SDK (The Manual Way)

-`cd` to your home directory (`/Users/ciandroid`), or your preferred place for file downloads.

-Now download the Android SDK without Eclipse bundled.
+Download the Android SDK without Eclipse bundled.
 Go to [Android SDK](http://developer.android.com/sdk/index.html) and copy the URL for the **SDK Tools Only** download that's appropriate for your build machine OS.

 ![List of Android SDK downloads from developers.android.com](https://dl.dropboxusercontent.com/u/10808663/gradle_jenkins_android/sdk_downloads.png)

-On your build machine, `wget` the correct SDK URL:
+Use `wget` with the correct SDK URL:

     $ wget http://dl.google.com/android/android-sdk_r22.6.2-macosx.zip